Kriti-Saxena/Squid-Game-Sentiment-Analysis/README.md

 import textblob
 from textblob import TextBlob
 ```
-This has textblob too, but i eneded up using just vqader
+This has textblob too, but i eneded up using just vader

 # Read and explore data
 ```